IFtech-A/webapp-ex1/README.md

 npm ci
 ```

-Run below to run the database
+Run below to run the database, rabbitmq and redis
 ```bash
 docker-compose up -d
 ```